 - Draw conclusions that go beyond the available data.

 - Use techniques like hypothesis testing, confidence intervals, and regression and correlation analysis.

 One last thing to note: while we’ve presented descriptive and inferential statistics in a binary way, they are really most often used in conjunction.
 Together, these powerful statistical techniques are the foundational bedrock on which data analytics is built.

 To learn more about the role that descriptive and inferential statistics play in data analytics, check out our free, five-day short course.
+If that’s piqued your interest in pursuing data analytics as a career, why not then check out the best online data analytics courses on the market?
 For more introductory data analytics topics, see the following: